Risk Factors Dashboard

 Griffon is required to assess goodwill and indefinite-lived intangible assets annually for impairment or on an interim basis if changes in circumstances or the occurrence of events suggest impairment exists.
 If impairment testing indicates that the carrying amount of reporting units or indefinite-lived intangible assets exceeds the respective fair value, an impairment charge would be recognized.
 If goodwill or indefinite-lived intangible assets were to become impaired, the results of operations could be materially and adversely affected.

-During the fiscal year ended September 30, 2024, Griffon performed annual impairment testing of its goodwill and indefinite-lived intangible assets.
-The assessments did not result in any impairments to goodwill and indefinite-lived intangible assets.
+For the fiscal year ended September 30, 2024, the annual impairment testing did not result in any impairments to goodwill or indefinite-lived intangible assets.
 For the fiscal year ended September 30, 2023, we recorded a non-cash, pre-tax indefinite-lived intangible assets impairment of $109,200, which resulted in an aggregate decrease of $1.49 in our earnings per share for the year ended September 30, 2023.
 Should we have to record any impairment charges in the future, it could have a significant negative impact on our earnings per share for the year in which any such impairment charge is recorded.

 If Griffon's subcontractors or suppliers fail to perform their obligations, Griffon's performance and ability to win future business could be harmed.

 Griffon relies on other companies to provide materials, major components and products to fulfill contractual obligations.
 Such arrangements may involve subcontracts, teaming arrangements, or supply agreements with other companies.
 There is a risk that Griffon may have disputes regarding the quality and timeliness of work performed.
-In addition, changes in the economic environment, including constraints on available financing, may adversely affect the financial stability of Griffon's supply chain and their ability to meet their performance requirements or to provide needed supplies on a timely basis.
+In addition, changes in the economic environment, including constraints on available financing, may adversely affect the financial stability of Griffon's supply chain and their ability to meet their performance requirements or provide needed supplies on a timely basis.
 A disruption or failure of any supplier could have an adverse effect on Griffon's business resulting in an impact to profitability, possible termination of a contract, imposition of fines or penalties, and harm to Griffon's reputation impacting its ability to secure future business.

 Griffon’s companies must continually improve existing products, design and sell new products and invest in research and development in order to compete effectively.